Do IEPs cover extracurricular activities as well as academics?

 IDEA states that schools must take steps to give kids with IEPs an “equal opportunity to participate” in extracurricular activities.
 This means schools must give students with IEPs the help they need to take part.
 That includes both supports and services.
 The activities, along with the services and supports, however, must be in the child’s IEP.

 What kinds of services might a child need to participate in an extracurricular?
 It depends on what the IEP team decides is appropriate.
-For instance, if a child wants to join the drama club but has speech issues, he could use speech therapy services that are in his IEP.
+For instance, if a child wants to join the drama club but has speech issues, the student could use speech therapy services that are in their IEP.

 In addition to getting services and supports through an IEP, kids have other protections.
 Schools can’t discriminate against kids with disabilities.
 They can’t have rules that would limit participation in extracurriculars based on stereotypes of kids with disabilities.